 Scientific Name: Salvia greggii

-Native Range: central and southwestern Texas, eastern and north-central Mexico
+Native Range: central and western Texas, northeastern and north central Mexico

 Attracts: Hummingbirds, songbirds, butterflies, native bees